GSA/digitalgov.gov/content/news/2022/01/2022-01-13-go-live-checklist-for-federal-websites.md

 * When launching a new website, and
 * When maintaining that website over time.

-See the [Requirements for Federal Websites and Digital Services](https://digital.gov/resources/checklist-of-requirements-for-federal-digital-services/?dg) to get a detailed look at the requirements.
+See the [Requirements for Federal Websites and Digital Services](https://digital.gov/resources/checklist-of-requirements-for-federal-digital-services/) to get a detailed look at what it takes to comply with policy.

 ## What’s in the Checklist?